versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Producer.md

 #### producer.on("transportclose")
 {: #producer-on-transportclose .code}

 Emitted when the transport this producer belongs to is closed for whatever reason.
 The producer itself is also closed.
+A ["producerclose"](#consumer-on-producerclose) event is triggered in all its associated consumers.

 ```javascript
 producer.on("transportclose", () =>